Data Protection Advisory

 The personal data will be deleted as soon as it is no longer required for the purpose for which it was collected.

-15) Social networks & external links
+20) Social networks and external links

 In addition, the social network provider may process the most important data of the computer system from which you visit it – for example, your IP address, the type of processor used and browser version including plug-ins.